 We're Here To Face Your Challenges With You

 We are dedicated to this mission because it is hard to sit and watch so much unnecessary suffering.
-There are tens of thousands of deaths directly resulting from the opioid epidemic every year.
+There are tens of thousands of deaths directly resulting from the substance abuse every year.
 These deaths are preventable.
 But they are not being prevented.

-While society is aware of the issue of addiction, we are not confident in the solutions being offered.
+While society is aware of issues in addiction, we are not confident in the solutions being offered.
 People want help, but they can’t always find it.
 And healthcare continues to be very expensive and less than accessible to those who need it most.
 Our aim is to be better.